Skip to Content

 Spending a night here is a bucket list experience!

-Without a doubt, one of my favorite huts near Wanaka is Liverpool Hut.
-To reach the hut, walk the Liverpool Track which begins at Raspberry Creek parking lot just under a 2-hour drive from Wanaka township (same place as Rob Roy Glacier Track.)
-Follow the Wanaka-Mount Aspiring Road West for 54 km (34 mi) to reach the parking lot.
+Without a doubt, one of my favorite huts near Wanaka is the striking Liverpool Hut.
+To reach it, you’ll need to walk the Liverpool Track which begins at the Raspberry Creek parking lot, just under a 2-hour drive from Wanaka township (same place as the Rob Roy Glacier Track).
+Simply follow the Wanaka-Mount Aspiring Road West for 54 km (34 mi) to reach the parking lot.

-The beginning of the track follows the West Matukituki Track to Pearl Flat.
+The beginning of the trail follows the West Matukituki Track to Pearl Flat.
 From Pearl Flat, cross the swing bridge.
 Then, it’s a steep uphill climb to Liverpool Hut (at 1,100 meters/3,608 feet).
 Once past the bush line, the track starts across the exposed shingle, rock, and tussock terrain before bearing left up an easier tussock slope to reach a knoll overlooking the hut.
-All up its 15 km (9.3 miles) each way.
+All up, it’s 15 km (9.3 miles) each way.

-Liverpool Hut needs to be booked in advance when booking in the busier months (1 December – 30 April).
-Adults cost $20 NZD and youths $10 per night.
+Liverpool Hut needs to be booked in advance when booking in the busier months (late October – 30 April).
+Adults cost $25 NZD and youths $12.50 NZD per night.
 It can be booked via the Department of Conservation website.
-Get in early otherwise the hut will likely be fully booked and this trail is far too long to do in one day.
+Get in early, otherwise the hut will likely be fully booked, and this trail is far too long to do in one day.

-14. Tramp the West Matukituki Track to Mount Aspiring Hut
+14. Trek the West Matukituki Track to Mount Aspiring Hut

 Views on the West Matukituki Track